AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 We can make the compiler recognize that a software object is part of an external effect by applying the aspect :ada:`Volatile`.
 (Aspect :ada:`Atomic` is pertinent too.
 More in a moment.)
-As a result, the compiler will generate load or store instructions for every read or update to the object that occurs in the source code.
+As a result, the compiler will generate memory load or store instructions for every read or update to the object that occurs in the source code.
 Furthermore, it cannot generate any additional loads or stores to that variable, and it cannot reorder loads or stores from their order in the source code.